All Episodes

 And you can sit there and play games all day long.

-Stalin just wanted totally obedient slaves for his industrial revolution for global domination.
+Stalin just wanted totally obedient slaves for his Industrial Revolution for global domination.

-He was willing to kill 40 million people to do it.
+He's willing to kill 40 million people to do it.

 The New World Order is worse than Stalin.

-It wants to kill you.
+It wants to kill you in a very orderly fashion.

 jordan holmes

-Like Stalin?
+Like Stalin.

 alex jones

-So I say again, ladies and gentlemen, what are you going to do to promote this show?
+What are you going to do to promote this show?

 It's pathetic.